yentsun/korinets.work/content/pages/services.rst

    :width: 450
    :align: center

-Some of possible transfer schemes:
+Some of the transfer schemes:

 * XML feed --> your app MySQL database
 * Excel table -> your JSON feed with fields named differently